jgriel/PG4E/README.md

 # PG4E
-Follow along for Coursera's PostgreSQL For Everyone Courses by UMich
+Follow along for Coursera's PostgreSQL For Everyone specialization by UMich
 ____________________________________________________________________

 | Certificate ||